Blaise-93/SCrimba-JS-challanges/Challanges/REACTS/rchallange2.md

-What are the limitations of REACT:
+What are the limitations of REACT?